Cyber security training privacy notice

 We take the security of the personal data we hold seriously.
-Details on university wide measures surrounding IT security can be found in the principal IT Security Policy (PDF) which sets out the definition of, commitment to and requirements of information technology and security.
+Details on university-wide measures surrounding IT security can be found in Our Data Policy Statement (PDF) (incorporating Information Security Policy) which sets out the definition of, commitment to and requirements of information technology and security.

 We have internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the performance of their duties.

 Where we engage third parties to process personal data on our behalf, they do so on the basis of written instructions contained within a contract, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

 We share your personal data with our cyber operations manager, as application administrator, in IT security or their authorised representative.

 We may also share your data with university based researchers to enable them to undertake evaluative research into cyber security training on behalf of the University.

 As an individual whose data we process (a data subject), you have certain rights in relation to the processing.
 Find detailed information about your rights as a data subject.